-To pass, a student's Bachelor project must be awarded a grade of 02 or more.
+To pass, a student's exam project must be awarded a grade of 02 or more.
 The following applies to re-exams:

-- You have to choose a different topic. - The Bachelor project must be submitted as agreed with the Academy. - The date of the oral exam will be determined after submission.
+- You have to choose a different topic - The exam project must be submitted as agreed with the Academy - The date of the oral exam will be determined after submission.

-10. Archiving of exam project
+10. Archiving of the exam project

-The Academy archives one copy of each submitted Bachelor project.
+The Academy archives one copy of each submitted exam project.